Balancing your cash register is not at all like balancing a checkbook.

-Balancing your cash drawer is as important a part of your routine as unlocking your front door and should be done at least daily if not multiple times a day.
-But if you’re used to just opening your cash drawer, depositing that money, and not thinking twice about it, you’re doing yourself a great disservice.
+Balancing your cash drawer is as important a part of your routine as unlocking your front door and should be done at least daily.
+If you’re accustomed to opening your cash drawer, depositing that money, and not thinking twice about it, you’re doing yourself a great disservice.
 In this post, we break down why it’s important to, and how you can, balance your cash drawer like a pro.

 Why should you balance your cash drawer?

-Though you might have the utmost confidence and trust in your employees (perhaps even viewing them as family), it’s imperative that businesses that deal with cash transactions implement cash-handling procedures.
+Though you might have the utmost confidence and trust in your employees (perhaps even viewing them as family), it’s important for businesses that deal with cash transactions implement cash-handling procedures.
 These practices not only protect you as a business owner, but also your staff by holding all parties accountable to what goes in and out of your register.
 The most important reason you need to balance your cash drawer is to prevent shortages due to inaccurate cash handling or theft.
 But you also want to make sure that your staff is providing sufficient change to customers and that you never have too much cash on hand.

 Have One Person Per Drawer, If Possible

-For smaller businesses with only one register, this might not always be possible, but limiting the number of people responsible for each cash drawer is always ideal.
+For smaller businesses with only one register, this might not be possible, but limiting the number of people responsible for each cash drawer is always ideal.
 The more people that have access to a drawer or even a drawer key at any given time, spreads accountability thin for the contents of that drawer.
 It also makes it difficult to pinpoint the individual responsible for any mishandled or missing cash.
 However, unlike traditional cash registers, iPad POS systems offer settings that can help monitor and pinpoint which employees performed which transactions.
 If you’re using ShopKeep, each sale triggers the POS system to automatically update sales data so it’s easier to be aware of the way how funds travel within your business.

 Start by Counting the Cash